Home Chapter 1 Chapter 2 Chapter 3 Progress

 Hua Cheng’s hand left his hair.
 Before Xie Lian could register the loss, a fingertip came to rest between his brows.
 With a gentle pressure, firm enough to ground him, never enough to hurt, Hua Cheng rubbed small circles into the spot.
 The touch drew Xie Lian’s eyes closed.
 The finger traced upward, slow and steady, until it reached the top of his forehead, then drifted back down to begin again.2 The repeated motion lulled him.

-This feeling...
-The memory of a warmer, smaller hand tending to him the in same way from when he was young.
-A comfort he hadn't known in centuries.
+This feeling… The memory of a warmer, smaller hand tending to him the same way from when he was young.
+A comfort he hadn’t known in centuries.
 His chest tightened.

 But another thought followed, quiet and uncertain.
 This touch….
 I’ve felt this before… but San Lang… did he ever…